Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Post actions
 ^^^^^^^^^^^^

 You can define a list of actions after the execution of a transition.
-The available post actions are:
+The available post actions may vary depending on the configuration mode you are in (Simple or Advanced).

+In Simple configuration mode:

+* Set a value to a date field
+* Set a value to a float field
+* Set a value to an integer field
+* Process a Jenkins job by providing its URL
+* Hide fieldsets in the artifact view
+* Freeze fields values so that users can't change them while in this state

+In Advanced configuration mode:

 * Set a value to a date field
 * Set a value to a float field